Lordwill1/alx-low_level_programming/0x03-debugging/README.md

 * Line count will not be checked for this task.
 - You can assume that all test cases have valid months (i.e. the value of month will never be less than 1 or greater than 12) and valid days (i.e. the value of day will never be less than 1 or greater than 31).
 - You can assume that all test cases have valid month/day combinations (i.e. there will never be a June 31st or November 31st, etc.), but not all month/day/year combinations are valid (i.e. February 29, 1991 or February 29, 2427).

+# AS A PROGRAMMER, WHAT DO YOU DO WHEN YOU GET STUCK?
+- To help you track down that bug, start reading your code aloud.
+- Pretend that a programmer friend is sitting right next to you.
+- Explain what your code is doing and how it works.
+As you talk through your code, you’ll find the problem.
+If you don’t, have your imaginary friend ask you questions during your explanation.
+- Don’t worry about going mental.
+You’re a C programmer.
+You’re already mental. 😅

+As a bonus, talking through your code also helps you identify which portions need to have comments and what the comments should be.